Bubble-Protocol/bubble-tools/README.md

 The output of the `connectToBubble` command above includes a request code to paste into your Bubble Dashboard.
 This will connect the application to your Bubble ID letting you transact as your personas using the application's local private key.

-**NB: If you authorise the request, Bubble Tools will be given admin rights over your personas.
-For security, it is recommended you disable Bubble Tools in your dashboard when not using it and only enable it when you need it.**
+**NB: When you authorise the request, Bubble Tools will be given admin rights over your personas.
+For security, it is recommended you disable Bubble Tools in your dashboard when not using it and enable it only when you need it.**

 ## List All Commands